Master of Science in

 About Mechanical Engineering at the Daytona Beach, FL Campus

-- a broad track in mechanical systems designed to allow students to create a customized plan of study
+- A broad track in mechanical systems designed to allow students to create a customized plan of study.

-- a focused track in high performance vehicles
+- A focused track in high-performance vehicles.

-- a focused track in robotic systems
+- A focused track in robotic systems.

-The Department of Mechanical Engineering also offers an accelerated program that gives well-qualified students the chance to begin their graduate work for the M.S. in Mechanical Engineering while finishing their Bachelor of Science in Engineering at ERAU.
+The Department of Mechanical Engineering also offers an accelerated program that gives well-qualified students the chance to begin their graduate work for the M.S. in Mechanical Engineering while finishing their Bachelor of Science in Engineering at Embry‑Riddle.

 Students will: